FranLumma/the_dot/README.md

-# Simple React Forum Comment
+# Simple React GuestBook

-This is a simple forum comment application built with React, Tailwind CSS, and Firebase.
-The application allows users to post comments, view existing comments, and upload images.
+This is a simple guestBook application built with React, Tailwind CSS, and Firebase.
+The application allows users to leave comments, view existing comments, and upload images.

 ## Technologies Used